igeldo/ChessboardEscapeSolution/README.md

 The following sets are used to represent the necessary 6 bits.
 The number of heads of the coins (=True) in the respective set determines whether the respective bit is =1 or =0.
 ![sets.png](sets.png)
-## Explanation of program exeution
+## Explanation of program execution

 1. you can enter "1" or "2" at the beginning of the program: with "1" an original example for the use of matplotlib is shown,